Lincoln Mark series: Trim

-For its launch, the Mark VII was marketed in an unnamed standard trim, Designer Editions, and the LSC.
-All-new to the Designer Series, the Gianni Versace Edition was offered for 1984 and 1985; the Bill Blass Edition was offered through the entire production of the Mark VII, becoming the standard trim from 1988 to 1992.
+For its launch, the Mark VII was marketed in an unnamed standard trim, Designer Series, and the LSC.
+The Designer Series returned the Bill Blass Edition, with a Gianni Versace Edition replacing the Pucci Edition.
+While far more subdued in appearance than their predecessors, Mark VII Designer Series still maintained the use of color-coordinated exteriors and interiors.
+For 1986, the Versace Edition was discontinued, with the Bill Blass Edition becoming the sole remaining Designer Series offered for the Mark Series.
+From 1988, the edition became the standard Mark VII trim.

-Introduced for 1984, the LSC (Luxury Sports Coupe) added far better road manners to the Mark VII than ever seen on any of its predecessors.
-Sharing its engine with the Ford Mustang GT, the LSC received firmer suspension tuning, sportier seats, and model-specific exterior and interior trim (deleting wood trim altogether).
-For 1986, the LSC received full analog instrumentation (replacing the digital dashboard); for 1990, 16-inch wheels were added, with an optional monochromatic exterior (deleting almost all chrome trim).
+Introduced for 1984, the LSC (Luxury Sports Coupe) trim was an option package that effectively upgraded the Mark VII to a luxury grand touring car.
+Along with sharing its powertrain with the Ford Mustang GT (though with an automatic transmission), the LSC received firmer suspension tuning and sportier seats; the interior trim was model-specific (deleting wood trim altogether), receiving full analog instrumentation for 1986 (replacing the digital dashboard).
+Initially fitted with its own badging and trim, the LSC adopted 16-inch wheels for 1990; a Special Edition monochromatic exterior was optional (deleting nearly all chrome trim).

 Seventh generation (Mark VIII; 1993–1998)

 For 1993, the Lincoln Mark VIII was released as the first generation of the Mark series entirely under the Lincoln brand.
-Serving as a successor to the Mark VII LSC, the Mark VIII was a luxury-oriented grand touring coupe.
-While maintaining its rivalry against the Cadillac Eldorado, the Mark VIII was also developed to compete against coupes from European and Japanese automakers.
-Initially competing against the Acura Legend and Lexus SC, the Mark VIII also saw competition from the Acura CL, Mercedes-Benz CLK, and Volvo C70.

-Slightly larger than its predecessor, the Mark VIII retired the Fox platform in favor of the all-new FN10 platform (a Lincoln-exclusive variant of the MN12 platform).
+Serving as a successor to the Mark VII LSC, the slightly larger Mark VIII was a luxury-oriented grand touring coupe.
+While maintaining its rivalry against the Cadillac Eldorado, the Mark VIII was also developed as competition for coupes from European and Japanese automakers, including the Acura Legend and Lexus SC.
+In a return to Mark Series tradition, the model line was again a counterpart of the Thunderbird, using the all-new FN10 platform (a Lincoln-exclusive variant of the MN12 platform).

+Far more futuristic in appearance than both its predecessor and the Thunderbird/Cougar, the Mark VIII was styled with an exterior nearly devoid of chrome trim; in line with the original Mark II, chrome was limited to the grille, window surrounds, and headlamp/taillamp trim.
+The long-running spare-tire decklid made its return (reduced to vestigial status).
+The interior of the Mark VIII was highly driver-oriented, with several 1990s Ford vehicles adopting elements of its design.

+The 4.9L V8 was replaced by a 4.6L V8 (the first Ford Motor Company vehicle fitted with a dual-overhead cam V8).
 Alongside the Thunderbird and Cougar, the Mark VIII was the sole four-seat American car with both rear-wheel drive and independent rear suspension (at the time).
-In another first, the Mark VIII was the first Ford Motor Company vehicle fitted with a dual overhead-cam V8 engine.
+In another first, the 1995 LSC became the first American car fitted with HID headlights; the 1997 Mark VIII was the first American car fitted with neon-bulb brake lamps.

-Far more futuristic than its predecessor, the Mark VIII exterior is nearly devoid of chrome trim, limited almost entirely to the grille, window trim, and headlamp/taillamp trim (in line with the original Mark II).
-Though it would make its return, the spare-tire decklid design (in the interest of design and aerodynamics) was reduced to a vestigial feature.
-In a design that would be adopted by multiple Ford vehicles, the interior of the Mark VIII was highly driver-oriented.

-For 1995, the LSC received HID headlights, the first American car to do so.

 For 1997, the exterior underwent a minor revision, receiving a larger grille and redesigned exterior lights.
-HID headlights were made standard, with neon bulbs added to the brake lamps (a first in American cars); LED turn signal repeaters were mounted in the sideview mirrors.
-To reduce drag, the spare-tire trunklid feature was reduced further in size.
+To reduce drag, the spare-tire decklid design was reduced further in size.